by William Kherbek // Sept. 27, 2024

 We also had a moment where people could ask questions, and also where we could ask questions, because it was essentially a co-learning space.
 We were all teachers and students at the same time, bringing in a vocabulary around gender or anatomy that was unfamiliar to many of the people in the group.
 We did a lot of role playing, just bringing it into real life situations that were valid and active in the moment.
 That was something that we committed to for one week.
 Out of that process, we extracted the most essential points of learning and the ones that kept the most attention and seemed to have had the most value, and from that, this piece is constructed.

-WK: In terms of exploring these quite intimate questions in a public format, what was the process in terms of getting people to open up?
+WK: In terms of exploring these quite intimate questions in a public format, what was the process for getting people to open up?

 mb: What we do is we create a trajectory of opening up, like peeling off the layers, going step by step.
 These are social tools that involve the body, and your private space and your public space.
 Through a certain set of exercises, we take people through a journey of softening, and finding more vocabulary and awareness around desires, needs and boundaries, through which they feel the safety to authentically navigate pathways of connection that are accessible all the time.
 If we had the tools to access them and if we had social agreements that we all practice, that would make these paths visible for everyone.